 In this digital age, with businesses flocking to the convenience of the internet, competition for the customers’ attention is high.
 In order to win in the online business world, you will have to get the attention of the customers first.
 One way of getting it is the implementation of aggregate rating.

-What is aggregate rating?
+What is Aggregate Rating?

 Have you noticed that when searching the internet, you encountered some search results with star ratings?
 And admit it, even though those results are not at the top of the SERPs or Search Engine Results Page, those sites caught your attention first.
+This is called Review Snippet.
+It is a type of Google Rich Result that combines user ratings in a webpage then features the average rating in the search results.

-There are three forms of markup that you can utilize to enable aggregate ratings on your site.
+There are three forms of markup that you can utilize to enable Aggregate Ratings on your site.

 Microdata is one of the forms of structured data markup that is nested within the HTML content.
 It is usually nested in the page body and can also be used in the head.
 It uses HTML tag attributes to label the properties that you want to turn as structured data.